edvanbeinum/snowshoe/REAMDME.md

 Add yaml or Zend config for config rather than a loader of class constants

 Move getPageTitle out of Nav class and into Parser

+Distinguish between internal path (e.g. for writing the site) and exterrnal (e.g. for accessing the site)